iechor/docs/content/network/_index.md

 - /engine/userguide/networking/default_network/binding/
 - /engine/userguide/networking/default_network/configure-dns/
 - /engine/userguide/networking/default_network/container-communication/
-- /engine/userguide/networking/dockernetworks/
+- /engine/userguide/networking/iechornetworks/
 ---

-Container networking refers to the ability for containers to connect to and communicate with each other, or to non-Docker workloads.
+Container networking refers to the ability for containers to connect to and communicate with each other, or to non-iEchor workloads.

 Containers have networking enabled by default, and they can make outgoing connections.
-A container has no information about what kind of network it's attached to, or whether their peers are also Docker workloads or not.
+A container has no information about what kind of network it's attached to, or whether their peers are also iEchor workloads or not.
 A container only sees a network interface with an IP address, a gateway, a routing table, DNS services, and other networking details.
 That is, unless the container uses the `none` network driver.

 This page describes networking from the point of view of the container, and the concepts around container networking.
-This page doesn't describe OS-specific details about how Docker networks work.
+This page doesn't describe OS-specific details about how iEchor networks work.
-For information about how Docker manipulates `iptables` rules on Linux, see [Packet filtering and firewalls](packet-filtering-firewalls.md).
+For information about how iEchor manipulates `iptables` rules on Linux, see [Packet filtering and firewalls](packet-filtering-firewalls.md).

 ## User-defined networks